amspector100/knockadapt/README.md

 - To select all labels except a particular one, run ``pytest -v -m "not {label}"`` (with the quotes).
 - To run a specific file, try pytest test/{file_name}.py.
 To run a specific test within the file, run pytest test/{file_name}.py::classname::test_method.
 You also don't have to specify the exact test_method, you get the idea.
+- To run a test with profiling, try ``python3 -m pytest {path} --profile``.
+This should generate a set of .prof files in prof/.
+Then you can run snakeviz filename.prof to visualize the output.
+There are also more flags/options for outputs in the command line command.

 ## To do